Jaschrome/Quantum-Powered-File-Encryption-Simulator-/README.md

 - Encrypts files with a one-time pad using the quantum key
 - Packages encrypted file and key for download
 - Decrypts files using the provided key
+- update 1 - added an on devie BB84 simulation that runs on the CPU instead of qiskit.
+Also supports multithreading

 ## How it works